Chhota Bheem and the Throne of Bali

-Chhota Bheem and the Throne of Bali is a 2013 Indian animated film written and directed by Rajiv Chilaka and produced by Chilaka and Samir Jain.
-The film is based on the Indian animated series Chhota Bheem.
-It is the sixteenth instalment in the Chhota Bheem film series and the second film in the series to be released directly to movie theatres.
-Distributed by Yash Raj Films, it was released in four different languages (English, Hindi, Tamil, and Telugu).
-It received mixed reviews.
-This movie had its television premiere on Hungama TV on July 17, 2013, was released in the United States on February 1, 2014, and was shown on Pogo TV on January 30, 2021.
-It was voted best animated feature film of 2013 by IBNLive.
+Chhota Bheem and the Throne of Bali is a 2013 Indian animated fantasy action-adventure film directed by Rajiv Chilaka and produced by Chilaka and Samir Jain.
+The film, based on the Chhota Bheem series, is the sixteenth instalment in the Chhota Bheem film series and the second film in the series to be released in theatres.

+Chhota Bheem and the Throne of Bali, distributed by Yash Raj Films, was released on 3 May 2013 in English, Hindi, and Tamil.
+The film received mixed reviews from critics and was voted as the best animated feature film of 2013 by IBNLive.

 Production

 The animated series Chhota Bheem launched in 2008.
 Due to its success, Green Gold Animation, an Indian animation content producer associated with PVR Pictures, released its first full-length movie, Chhota Bheem and the Curse of Damyaan.
 That movie was a surprise success at the Indian box office.
 This movie was also directed by Rajiv Chilaka, with Yash Raj Films distributing the film.

-The film was produced in the summer, of 2010, while the prequels Chhota Bheem and the Curse Of Damyaan and Chhota Bheem: Master of Shaolin were still in theaters.
+The film was produced in the summer, of 2010, while the prequels Chhota Bheem and the Curse Of Damyaan and Chhota Bheem: Master of Shaolin were still in development.
 Chilaka read a newspaper article about Bali and was inspired to create another full-length movie with Green Gold Animation.
-He began to work on the movie on August 17, 2010, and it was released on May 3, 2013.
+He began to work on the movie in Fall 2010, and it was released on May 3, 2013.